birdyboy18/Crumbl/README.md

 ###Get/Set all HTML of an element

-*Get or set all HTML of each element in the nodelist.*
+*Gets or sets all HTML of each element in the nodes list*

 **Expects:** A string of valid HTML when setting

-**Returns:** An array with an HTML string for each element in the nodelist / Crumbl
+**Returns:** An array with an HTML string for each element in the nodes list / Crumbl

 ``` js
 var divHTML = $('div').html();